Let’s learn German!

 Black, red, yellow

-Interesting facts about Germany and German:
+Interesting facts about Germany and the German language:

 • It is the first language of more than 100 million people worldwide.